ucmjlogo-banner

 logo

-Our military defense lawyers aggressively defend criminal cases in the Army, Air Force, Navy, Marine Corps, and Coast Guard court-martial cases worldwide.
+Our military defense lawyers aggressively defend service members worldwide in Army, Air Force, Navy, Marine Corps, and Coast Guard court-martial cases.

 Michael Waddington – Military Defense Lawyer